 - Recitation of the Quran and finishing it at least once during the month helps to gain more rewards.

 - Using Miswaak is a simple and easy way to ensure cleanliness and rewards.

-- It is also advised that encouraging children to fast even for half a day accustomes children and bring their Ramadan spirit up.
+- We should also encourage children to fast even for half a day and bring their Ramadan spirit up.

 - And many more.

 For an outsider, Ramadan and its rules might seem extensive, but these fasting rules have proven to bring physical, spiritual, emotional, and mental benefits.
 They help Muslims develop moral discipline, preparing them for the challenges of the coming year.
 Ramadan fosters a strong community marked by acceptance and empathy as Muslims experience the hardships of poverty.
 The focus on good deeds during this month provides Muslims with opportunities to earn rewards through acts of kindness and seek repentance for their past sins.
 Ramadan isn’t merely a holy month; it serves as a guide for understanding life’s trials, promoting self-reflection and empathy.
 Let’s uphold these fasting rules for a prosperous Ramadan.